Clear Your Record and Move Forward

 What Happens During the Record Review Process

-When you meet with The Law Office of Scot Courtney serving clients in Austin, San Antonio, San Marcos, Seguin, Lockhart, Luling, New Braunfels, Kyle, Buda, and the surrounding areas, the process typically begins with a review of your criminal history, the final disposition of your case, and the amount of time that has passed since completing a sentence or deferred adjudication.
+The process begins with a free consultation with Scot where he will discuss what records you feel need to be removed and he will then review your criminal history, the final disposition of your case, and the amount of time that has passed since completing a sentence or deferred adjudication.
 Texas law sets specific requirements for both expunction and nondisclosure, and not every case qualifies.
-The firm evaluates whether your case meets those statutory criteria and determines whether any factors could prevent the record from being cleared.
+Scot evaluates whether your case meets those statutory criteria and determines whether any factors could prevent the record from being cleared.
+Scot will then give you his legal opinion regarding what records may be expunged, as well as your options moving forward.

-If eligibility is confirmed, the attorney prepares and files the required petition with the appropriate court, represents you at the hearing, and presents the legal basis for expunction or nondisclosure.
+If you choose to seek an expunction, a Petition will be drafted and filed with the appropriate court, all parties named will be served and Scot will represent you at the hearing.
 When an expunction is granted, the arrest and case records are removed from public databases.
 If a nondisclosure order is issued instead, the record is sealed from most employers, landlords, and public background checks, although certain licensing boards and government agencies may still have access.
 In many cases, this means background screenings will no longer display the record, and you may legally deny the arrest in most situations allowed by law.

 The process can take several months from filing the petition to receiving a final court order, depending on court scheduling and the complexity of the case.
-The firm may also review situations involving multiple charges or prior case outcomes to determine which records may qualify for clearance and the most effective order in which to pursue them.
+Situations involving multiple charges or prior case outcomes will also be reviewed to determine which records may qualify for clearance and the most effective order in which to pursue them.
 Some offenses are not eligible for expunction or nondisclosure, and others require specific waiting periods before a petition can be filed.

 You probably have a few questions about this